 With summer comes lots of outdoor living.
 Sadly, that can mean lots of mosquitoes.
-I don’t like to use chemical products but, thankfully, Mother Nature has the perfect answer – Mosquito Repelling Plants!
-We can grow annuals and perennials that will keep the bugs away naturally.
+I don’t like to use chemical products so this natural solution is great for keeping the bugs away and helps the environment, too.

 Top 15 Mosquito Repelling Plants